KxSystems/docs-v1/docs/dashboards/barchart.md

 $1,
 ```

 ## Format

 ![Screenshot](img/barchartformatmenu1.jpg)

-See [Format](introduction#format) in Introduction for more on shared formatting options.
+See [Styling dashboards](style) in Introduction for more on shared formatting options.
 Additional formatting specific to bar charts is detailed below

 ### _Y-Axis Format_